korningf/git-pass/README.md

   *Minimal Windows POSIX pass command*

-Git-Pass is a port of the POSIX pass command (aka password-store)
+Git-Pass is a port of the POSIX / UNIX pass command (aka password-store)

+adapted for corporate and institutional environments that only allow a

-for a minimal Windows POSIX (GitBash, SysGit, MSys, MSys2, MinG64).
+minimal Windows POSIX shell on GitBash (SysGit, MSys, MSys2, or MinGW).

 ![win-git-pass-file-ssh-pubkey](win-git-pass-file-ssh-pubkey.png "Windows Git-Pass ssh-pubkey")